Original air date: March 19, 1990

 - Hoist by His Own Petard: Ja'rod was killed in the attack he facilitated.

 - Honor Before Reason: Both Worf and Kurn could've ignored the charges against their father with no disruption to their lives (and are repeatedly urged to do so).
 Their persistence shows them to be truer to Klingon honor than the politicians they face.
+However, they both bow to reason when they willingly accept Worf's discommendation rather than hold to their honor and provoke a violent civil war.

 - I Am X, Son of Y: